-By 2025, more than 70% of the enterprise workforce will be Millennials—and many current workplace tools and practices will be obsolete.
+By 2025, more than 70% of the enterprise workforce will be millennials—and many current workplace tools and practices will be obsolete.
 The business print systems at the heart of enterprise communications today will be used less and less as ones and zeroes replace paper and ink.
 Analysts predict the gig economy will supplant the full-time, life-long employee.
 Who knows what will become of pensions and 401Ks?
-Anticipating these changes and inventing smart new solutions is an assignment YSoft Labs takes to heart.
+Anticipating these changes and reacting to the current hybrid workforce climate are things YSoft Clerbo takes to heart.

 A new enterprise needs new technologies to achieve higher employee engagement